ianeaa/Spotify2023_Exploratory-Data-Analysis/README.md

 Compared to Spotify, Apple Music Playlist has fewer carefully selected playlists, with 64,625 music in playlists, indicating a different strategy to their playlisting.
 This distribution highlights Spotify's high chart selectivity and reliance on playlists for song discovery.

-In the table shown, tt can be observed that spotify_playlists is the platform that performs the most popular tracks
+In the table shown, it can be observed that spotify_playlists is the platform that performs the most popular tracks

 ### *7. Advanced Analysis 🧠*
 - Patterns among key and mode of the tracks